NTTB/tt-match-ranking/README.md

 npm i @nttb/tt-match-ranking
 ```

+## Documentation

+You can find the documentation here: <https://nttb.github.io/tt-match-ranking/>

 ## FAQ

 - **Q:** The top-most data type is `TTMatch` shouldn't that be called a competiton or tournament?